 As a pet parent, teaching your dog to pee outside is ideal.
 Fortunately, you can use a couple of tips for housebreaking your puppy if you are a beginner.

 Having a four-legged friend as an additional family member comes with benefits such as unconditional love and loyalty.
 Dogs know the shortest route to our hearts.

 However, the hardest part is usually to teach the canine how to pee outside.
 Unlike their human friends, it does not come naturally to avoid the mat and only poop or pee at specific places.
-You need to teach them to do so with patience, understanding, and positive reinforcement.
+You need to teach them to do so with patience, understanding, and positive reinforcement dog training.

 Tips on Helping Your Dog Learn To Pee Outside